Diversity and Inclusion

 Gender - Creating and sustaining a truly equal and gender balances firm with equal opportunities for all

-OUTLaw Network was formally launched yesterday evening at an event held at the National Gallery of Ireland.
+As part of our Pride celebrations this year, we are a proud supported of the OUTLaw Network, which was formally launched in January 2019 at an event held at the National Gallery of Ireland.
 The launch was attended by over 250 members of the Irish legal community, most notably the Chief Justice, Mr Justice Frank Clarke, Ms Justice Marie Baker, the President of the Law Society of Ireland, Mr Patrick Dorgan and Ken Murphy, Director General of the Law Society and Micheál P O'Higgins SC, President of the Bar Council.
 Ms Justice Aileen Donnelly gave a short address.

 OUTLaw’s mission is to promote and drive the inclusion of LGBT+ people across the Irish legal community.
 Its objectives include bringing together LGBT+ colleagues and allies across the Irish legal sector to foster an environment of inclusion, build their professional networks, avail of career and leadership development opportunities and to promote Ireland’s legal profession as a destination of choice for LGBT+ people in Ireland.